saharmaisha/EcoCart/README.md

-# **EcoCart - Amazon Scraper with Sustainability Score**
+# **EcoCart - Find Greener, Better Products Instantly**

-EcoCart is a AI-enabled tool that analyzes the ingredients of products you shop for on amazon.
-We use AI to generate a sustainability score, highlight good (sustainable) ingredients, and bad (unsustainable) ingredients for each product based on its ingredient list.
+EcoCart is an AI-enabled tool that analyzes the ingredients of products you shop for on Amazon.
+By leveraging web scraping, it generates sustainability scores for each product in your Amazon cart, highlights good (sustainable) ingredients, and bad (unsustainable) ingredients.
+For products with a sustainability score below 5, EcoCart's recommendation system provides more sustainable alternatives to shop for instead.

 ## **Features**
-- Secure login using Clerk for authentication.
+- **Secure Authentication**: Utilizes Clerk for secure and streamlined authentication, ensuring user login is protected.
-- Automates login to Amazon and scraping of product details from the cart.
+- **Automated Web Scraping**: Uses Playwright for browser automation to log in to Amazon, scrape product details (name, ingredients, etc.), and extract relevant data from the shopping cart.
-- Extracts product names and ingredients from each product page.
-- Sends ingredients to OpenAI to generate a sustainability score, list good ingredients, and list bad ingredients.
+- **AI-Powered Analysis**: Sends product ingredients to OpenAI's GPT-3.5-turbo model to generate sustainability scores and classify ingredients as good or bad based on their environmental impact.
-- Displays the results in a front-end web page.
+- **User-Friendly Interface**: Displays all scraped and AI-analyzed data, including product names, ingredients, sustainability scores, and suggestions, in a clean, intuitive web interface.
+- **Recommendation System**: Products with sustainability scores lower than 5 trigger an AI-powered recommendation system that suggests more sustainable alternatives based on ingredient data.

 ## **Technologies Used**
-- **Node.js**: For backend scripting and automation.
+- **Node.js**: Handles backend scripting, including the scraping logic and interactions with the OpenAI API.
-- **Playwright**: For browser automation to scrape Amazon.
+- **Playwright**: Facilitates browser automation, allowing the tool to navigate Amazon, log in, and scrape product data.
-- **OpenAI API**: To generate sustainability scores and identify good and bad ingredients.
+- **OpenAI API**: Generates sustainability scores, identifies good and bad ingredients, and powers the recommendation system for unsustainable products.
-- **Next.js**: For front-end display of the scraped results.
+- **Clerk**: Secures user authentication, providing a streamlined login experience.
+- **Next.js**: Used for the frontend to display results, providing a modern, responsive user experience.

 ## **Setup Instructions**

 ### **Prerequisites**